thundergolfer/thundergolfer.github.io/collections/_posts/2026-05-17-safetykit.md

       <img src="images/safetykit-lockout.jpg" alt="Lockout tags left on controls in an abandoned power plant" style="width: 100%;">
     </div>
   </div>
-  <figcaption style="color: #777;">Tags left in place in a powerplant after it was shut down, decommissioned, and abandoned</figcaption>
+  <figcaption style="color: #777;">Tags left in place in a powerplant after it was shut down, decommissioned, and abandoned.</figcaption>
 </figure>

+For some reason I'm a particularly cautious software engineer.
+It has its downsides, but one concrete benefit is that when I [slip](https://ixdf.org/literature/book/the-glossary-of-human-computer-interaction/human-error-slips-and-mistakes) (everyone does), those slips are less likely to cause an incident.
+Over time I've seen slips contribute to many serious incidents, and have come to properly value the role of straightforward safety mechanisms in tools.
+The most obvious and commonly used mechanism is [`--dry-run`](https://www.gresearch.com/news/in-praise-of-dry-run/), but there are many more safety mechanisms you can introduce into a semi-automated system.
-I made a small Python gist called [`safetykit`](https://gist.github.com/thundergolfer/931f08687d6b1b215083dbeb56f29f50).
-It is not meant to be a polished package.
-It is a set of runnable demonstrations for a simple idea: production scripts should have seatbelts.
+I've made a small Python gist called [safetykit](https://gist.github.com/thundergolfer/931f08687d6b1b215083dbeb56f29f50) to collect these mechanisms.
+It is a set of runnable demonstrations that advance a simple idea: production scripts should have seatbelts.

 The gist exists to make common safety techniques concrete.
 Instead of saying "be careful with destructive scripts", it shows a few ways a script can slow down, explain itself, ask for help, recover from interruption, and leave evidence behind.